We want to become the healthiest county in Texas! Are you ready for the challenge?

 Galveston County Health District is an Equal Opportunity Employer and does not discriminate on the basis of race, color, age, sex, religion, disability, LGBTQ, genetic information or national origin.
 All applicants must pass Criminal Background check and drug screening.

-Do you LOVE animals?
-Would you LOVE to help rescue animals?
+Would you LOVE to become a part of our Animal Resource Center Team?
 Are you ready for the challenge?

-Galveston County Health District is seeking a new Animal Control Officer!
+Galveston County Health District is seeking a new Veterinary Technician (Part-Time)!

 We can offer you:

-• Excellent benefits; including an amazing retirement package, rich Paid Time Off plans, Free Life Insurance, FREE Long-Term Disability, Affordable Medical insurance, FREE parking and much, much more!
+• Excellent benefits; including an amazing retirement package, FREE parking and much, much more!

 • Team-oriented environment